-It’s super simple to make this granola fruit crisp dessert with pie filling or canned fruit.
+It’s super simple to make this scrumptious dessert with pie filling or canned fruit.
 It’s also good with fresh fruit, although it requires an extra step or two.
 This is why I prefer the canned pie filling or fruit for a quick dessert.
 I often serve this after eating one of these budget-friendly family dinners.
 It’s both easy and scrumptious!

 Great Company Dessert

-When I have people over for dinner or a snack, I like to make crisps in a variety of flavors, including apple, cherry, and blueberry.
+When I have people over for dinner or a snack, I like to make fruit crisps in a variety of flavors, including apple, cherry, and blueberry.
 That way, my guests can pick their favorite.

 Granola Fruit Crisp Topping Options

 Most dessert is best when served with something on top of it.
-I like my granola fruit crisp served with vanilla ice cream, but it’s also good with whipped cream.
+For example, I like mine served with vanilla ice cream.
+But it’s also good with whipped cream.
 Or you can do both.
 Other toppings you might enjoy include caramel or chocolate syrup.
 After all, more is usually better, right?

 Making the Granola Fruit Crisp

 Any medium casserole dish or pan will work.
-I used a glass Pyrex dish that I sprayed with nonstick cooking spray.
+In this case, I used a glass Pyrex dish that I sprayed with nonstick cooking spray.